 Men tend to value raw salary above all others compared to women (though everyone sees value in all of these) .
-Men do this even when it’s a stupid idea.
+Men do this even when it may be a bad idea.
 It’s one of the ways men compete with each other.
 If we compared the value of one job to another with all pluses and minuses considered, not just cash dispensed per unit time, we’d arrive at the real total value of a job.
 Instead, we ignore everything other than the one thing the thing men care about.
 We ignore the rest as if only male-typical preferences are important.

-This is doubly foolish when we realize that salary maximization probably doesn’t maximize anyone’s contentment, quality, or success in life.
-It must be said, in fact, chasing raw dollars is often as abjectly stupid as it is male-normative.
+This is doubly foolish when we realize that salary maximization probably doesn’t maximize anyone’s contentment, quality of life, or success in life.
+It must be said, in fact, chasing raw dollars is often as abjectly foolish as it is male-normative.
 We shouldn’t judge anyone’s job or career solely on this basis.
 When we judge women this way, we’re indulging in some deep and malicious patriarchy-padding.

 2. Chasing dollars is harmful and stupid.

-There’s nothing wrong with wanting better pay, especially when other forms of remuneration aren’t common in your area.
+There’s nothing wrong with wanting better pay, especially when other forms of remuneration aren’t common in your vocation.
 But chasing it at the expense of everything else in the list from #1?
 That’s just a bad idea.
 As a person or as a society.
 Let’s consider risk vs. reward.
 In general, economic gambits that have higher payouts are riskier: Investing in a start-up instead of a blue chip stock.
-Play the stock market instead of buying government bonds.
-Betting on the long-shot instead of the favorite sports team or horse or whatever.
+Playing the stock market instead of buying government bonds.
+Betting on the long-shot instead of the favorite sports team or horse.
 The most extreme form of high risk/high reward is playing the Powerball lottery.

 The high costs of competition